truenas/middleware/docs/userguide/freenas_system.rst

     :width: 6.5in
     :height: 3.2in

-By default, the system will automatically check for updates and will issue an alert and email the administrative address when a new update becomes available.
+By default, the system will automatically check for updates and will issue an alert when a new update becomes available.
 To disable this default, uncheck the box "Automatically check for updates".

 This screen also shows which software branch, or train, the system is currently tracking updates for.
 To change the train, use the drop-down menu to make a different selection.